Ìàòåìàòèêà / 4. Ïðèêëàäíàÿ ìàòåìàòèêà

 algorithm.

-The values of on the segment and on the segment (as the solutions of the
+on the segment (as the solutions of the

 differential equations (8) and (11) respectively) can be also calculated